martinjos/nohups/README.txt

 USAGE

-nohup gedit filename.txt => opens a gedit as the current user a gedit filename.txt => same as using nohups sudoa gedit filename.txt => opens a gedit as root (using sudo)
+nohups gedit filename.txt => opens a gedit as the current user a gedit filename.txt => same as using nohups sudoa gedit filename.txt => opens a gedit as root (using sudo)